opencybersecurityalliance/stix-shifter/adapter-guide/develop-stix-adapter.md

 "[network-traffic:src_port = 12345 AND ipv4-addr:value = '00-00-5E-00-53-00']"
 ```

-**Avoiding Custom STIX Properties**
+**Using Custom STIX Objects and Properties**

-As shown below in [Step 5](#step-5-edit-the-to_stix_map-json-file), custom objects and properties are supported by the STIX standard and can be used when converting data source results to STIX.
-However, ISC uses standard STIX patterns when querying data sources, so it is recommended to stick to standard objects and attributes (as outlined in the STIX [documentation](http://docs.oasis-open.org/cti/stix/v2.0/stix-v2.0-part4-cyber-observable-objects.html)) when constructing the `from_stix_map`.
+As shown below in [Step 5](#step-5-edit-the-to_stix_map-json-file), custom objects and properties are supported by the STIX standard and can be used when defining mappings.
+However, services using stix-shifter may be unaware of any custom elements and so only rely on standard STIX objects when constructing queries.
+Therefore it is recommended to stick to standard objects and attributes (as outlined in the STIX [documentation](http://docs.oasis-open.org/cti/stix/v2.0/stix-v2.0-part4-cyber-observable-objects.html)) when constructing the `from_stix_map`.

 [Back to top](#create-a-translation-module)